rust-lang-ja/book-ja/src/ch10-03-lifetime-syntax.md

 Believe it or not, there is much more to learn on the topics we discussed in this chapter: Chapter 17 discusses trait objects, which are another way to use traits.
-Chapter 19 covers more complex scenarios involving lifetime annotations as well as some advanced type system features.
+There are also more complex scenarios involving lifetime annotations that you will only need in very advanced scenarios; for those, you should read the [Rust Reference][reference].
 But next, you’ll learn how to write tests in Rust so you can make sure your code is working the way it should.

 [references-and-borrowing]:
 ch04-02-references-and-borrowing.html#references-and-borrowing
 [string-slices-as-parameters]:
 ch04-03-slices.html#string-slices-as-parameters
+[reference]: ../reference/index.html